 Priority 1: Environmentally smart Helsinki-Uusimaa

-Main objective: Europe’s most environmentally smart region
+Main objective: The environmentally smartest region in Europe

 Objectives: